 So, what are some examples?

-- Perhaps you are applying for residence in Croatia and need to provide a copy of your birth certificate from your home country.
+- Perhaps you are applying for residence in Croatia and must provide a copy of your birth certificate from your home country.
 That needs to be validated.

 - Maybe you’re applying for citizenship and need to provide your marriage certificate from a foreign country.
 That needs to be validated.

 - You had your name changed in one country and need to prove it in another country.
 That document would also need to be validated.